Scottish Greens to stand in Rutherglen and Hamilton West by election

 “Only Scottish Labour is serious about turning Scotland into green energy superpower and creating thousands of green jobs.”

-The by election is taking place after the former SNP MP Margaret Ferrier was ousted by her constituents in a recall petition earlier this month.
+The announcement by the Greens will be a blow to the SNP's Katy Loudon who was hoping to be the only pro-independence candidate standing in the contest.

-Labour are the favourites to win the seat which has previously been held by the party, most recently from 2017 to 2019.
+Labour are the favourites to win the seat which the party has previously held, most recently from 2017 to 2019.

-The decision by the Scottish Greens to stand could place a further challenge on the SNP's Katy Loudon who is hoping to win over independence supporters in the area and be the only Yes backing candidate.

-It is not yet known whether Alex Salmond's Alba will stand in the area.
-Mr Salmond has called for a single independence supporting candidate to stand under a "Scotland United" banner.
+It is not yet known if Alex Salmond's Alba party is to stand in the contest.

-An Alba spokesman said: “Alex Salmond has made overtures to Humza Yousaf on numerous occasions and has publicly written to him.

-"It’s up to Humza to reply to Alex to make clear if he supports a single independence candidate through backing the principal of Scotland United to put country before party.

 Why are you making commenting on HeraldScotland only available to subscribers?